 Every guy has experienced it.
-You go out in the heat, work up a sweat, and after a few weeks that light shirt you’ve been wearing develops gross yellow sweat stains in the underarms.
+You go out in the heat, work up a sweat, and after a few weeks that light shirt you’ve been wearing develops gross yellow or dark sweat stains in the underarms.
 Don’t worry.
 It’s actually extremely common for those who wear antiperspirant.
 It’s caused by a reaction between the aluminum inside antiperspirants and your own sweat.

 What Causes Sweat Stains?

 Those annoying yellow or dark stains on your shirts?
 They’re caused by a chemical reaction between your sweat and your antiperspirant.
 Read on for the nitty gritty details.

 What Causes Armpit Stains on Shirts?

 Armpit stains and sweat stains are one and the same.
 They're caused by a chemical reaction between the sweat from your armpits and the ingredients in your antiperspirant.
 Your sweat contains water, ammonia, urea, salts, and sugar.
 Those elements mix with one or more ingredients in your antiperspirant, in particular aluminum.
 The mix contains proteins that then bond to clothing, causing a build up that yellows or darkens over time.